petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 > **Note:** As a general rule, actors running in the `SynchronizedDispatcher` shouldn't do much work.
 Avoid doing any extra work that may be done by actors running in other pools.

-In this lesson, we're going to use the `SynchronizedDispatcher` to ensure that the `ChartingActor` runs on the UI thread of our WinForms application.
-That way, the `ChartingActor` can update any UI element it wants without having to do any cross-thread marshalling - the actor's `Dispatcher` can automatically take care of that for us!
+In this lesson, we're going to use the `SynchronizedDispatcher` to ensure that the `chartingActor` runs on the UI thread of our WinForms application.
+That way, the `chartingActor` can update any UI element it wants without having to do any cross-thread marshalling - the actor's `Dispatcher` can automatically take care of that for us!

 ##### [`ForkJoinDispatcher`](http://api.getakka.net/docs/stable/html/F0DC1571.htm "Akka.NET Stable API Docs - ForkJoinDispatcher")
 This `Dispatcher` runs actors on top of a dedicated group of threads, for tunable concurrency.